ics-jku/GUI-VP_Kit/README.md

    * the root filesystem (based on busybox)
    * the linux kernel including the root filesystem (initramfs)
    * the openSBI bootloader (including linux kernel and root filesystem)
- * builds the device tree blobs describing the rv32 and rv64 (fu540 compatible) vps
+ * builds the device tree blobs describing the rv32 and rv64 (fu540 compatible) single- and multicore vps
- * can start the created rv32 and rv64 images on linux-vp(rv64) and linux32-vp(rv32)
+ * can start the created rv32 and rv64 images on linux-vp(rv64 multicore), linux32-vp(rv32 multicore), linux-sc-vp(rv64 singlecore) and linux32-sc-vp(rv32 singlecore)
  * supports graphics output, mouse- and keyboard-input via VNC
  * supports networking between host and system inside vp (see below)